 - Place on a greased baking sheet and brush with buttermilk as directed.
 Bake for 12-15 minutes or until golden brown.

-- While the biscuits cook, add add cheese, cream cheese, mustard, garlic powder, onion powder and salt to the bottom of a food processor.
+- While the biscuits cook, add cheese, cream cheese, mustard, garlic powder, onion powder and salt to the bottom of a food processor.
 Pulse 3-4 times until cream cheese is incorporated in to the cheese.
 Do not overmix!
 You still want some pieces of cheese of whole.
-Add pimentos, pulse 1-2 times until combined, again, you want them to stay in tact.
-Season to taste with salt and pepper.

-- You can eat them at room temperature, or pop them back on the baking sheet and in to a 350 degree oven for a few minutes until the cheese has melted.
+- Once biscuits have cooled slightly, split in half.
+Spread pimento cheese on the bottom.
+Top with a piece of ham, then spread more cheese on the top biscuit.
+Sandwich together.
+You can eat them at room temperature, or pop them back on the baking sheet and in to a 350 degree oven for a few minutes until the cheese has melted.